Missouri Sports Betting: Best MO Sportsbooks for Launch Day

 When will betting be legal in Missouri?

-December 1, 2025 is the official launch.
-There is a pre-registration period from mid-November 2025, but no wagering until December 1.
+Betting is now legal in Missouri.
+December 1, 2025 was the official launch date.
 There have been multiple temporary licenses issued to operators.

 Do I have to live in Missouri to bet with Missouri online sportsbooks?